-Table 1.13: Gender Distribution of Promotion and Tenure Committees 1997-2009
+Table 1.13: Gender Distribution of Promotion and Tenure Committees 1997-2010

-The data in table 1.13 shows that women are significantly represented on the College of Agriculture and Home Economics Promotion and Tenure Committee.
-In the College of Arts and Sciences there has been a significant increase in female participation from 1997-2009.
-For the College of Engineering, 2008-2009 was the only academic year in the time period studied with a female member, but this is not surprising, as there are six tenured women in the College of Engineering, two of whom are department heads, and three of whom were recently tenured, leaving only one full professor candidate eligible to serve on the College Promotion and Tenure Committee.
+The data in table 1.13 shows that women have been consistently represented on the College of Agriculture and Home Economics Promotion and Tenure Committee.
+In the College of Arts and Sciences there has been a significant increase in female participation from 1997-2010.
+For the College of Engineering, 2009-2010 was the first year in the time period studied that more than one woman served on the Promotion and Tenure Committee.
+This is not surprising because before 2010 there were six tenured women in the College of Engineering, two of whom were department heads, and three of whom were recently tenured, leaving only one full professor candidate eligible to serve on the College Promotion and Tenure Committee.

 Table 1.14: Women as a Percent of All Ph.
-D. Recipients Nationwide, 2003, Post Docs, 2001, Academic Employment, 2003 and NMSU Faculty, 2009
+D. Recipients Nationwide, 2003, Post Docs, 2001, Academic Employment, 2003 and NMSU Faculty, 2010

 Table 1.14 shows the percentage of female Ph.D. recipients nationwide over time.
 NMSU's percentage of female faculty in most categories is comparable to the 2003 national average of women employed in academia.
-NMSU exceeds the national average in the categories of Earth and Atmospheric Sciences with 33.3%, Mathematics with 30.8%, and Computer Sciences with 22.2%.
+NMSU exceeds the national average in the categories of Earth and Atmospheric Sciences with 33.3%, Mathematics with 29.2%, Computer Sciences with 33.3%, and Engineering with 13.0%.

-Table 1.15: Women as a Percentage of NMSU STEM Tenured and Tenure-track faculty by discipline 1995-2009
+Table 1.15: Women as a percentage of all STEM New Hires at NMSU, 1995-2010

-Figure 1.7: Women as a Percentage of NMSU STEM Tenured and Tenure-track faculty by discipline 1995-2009
+Figure 1.7: Women as a Percentage of NMSU STEM Tenured and Tenure-track faculty by discipline 1995-2010

 Figure 1.7 shows the percentage of NMSU STEM tenured and tenure-track faculty over time.
-The percentage of women has increased since 1995 in Engineering (by 6.1%), in Biology (by 11.3%), in Mathematical Sciences (by 3.2%), in Agricultural Sciences (by 3.2%), and in Natural and Physical Sciences (by 4.5%).
+The percentage of women has increased since 1995 in Agricultural Sciences (by 7.7%), in Natural and Physical Sciences (by 4.8%), in Mathematical Sciences (by 1.6%), in Engineering (by 5.8%), and in Biology (by 11.3%).